ubiquitypress/hyku_addons/README.md

 ### Dory / Host file

 Dory can be used to automatically configure your local development environment so that you can use local subdomains, however you may experience issues.
+(See https://github.com/samvera/hyku/#dory)

 Another solution is to simply edit your `/etc/hosts` file and add in each tenants cname here.
 For example: